petrolegov/the-night-vision-project/README.md

 ### 3.1.2 - Additional Equipment for RaspberryPi4
-If using a HDMI monitor, you will also need a MicroHDMI to HDMI adapter.
+If using a HDMI monitor (large or small), you will also need a MicroHDMI to HDMI adapter.
 RaspberryPi4 has no large HDMI connectors, it has only MicroHDMI connectors.
 If you use a small TFT monitor with ribbon cable and MIPI CSI connector you do not need this.

 **MicroHDMI to HDMI adapter:**
 <p align="center">